deborahbrouwer/openqa-containers/README.md

 * `data/`: the PostgreSQL database where login information as well as test scheduling and results are stored
 * `hdd/`: holds OS images for testing.
 Sometimes the images will be downloaded from  `fedoraproject.org` but, in other cases, the images need to be generated on the host using Fedora's [createhdds](https://pagure.io/fedora-qa/createhdds).
 If the host machine isn't itself running Fedora, then `createhdds` can't be run and some, but not all, of the tests will fail to execute.
   Host packages necessary to run createhdds:
-  `sudo dnf install -y python3-libguestfs  libvirt-devel virt-install fedfind vim git` Helper script to create images for hdd directory:
+  `sudo dnf install -y python3-libguestfs  libvirt-devel virt-install fedfind vim git edk2-ovmf`
+  Helper script to create images for hdd directory:
   `./run_createhdds.sh`
 * `iso/`: holds iso files for testing.